Voluntary export restraint: Advantages and disadvantages

 With functioning VERs, producers in the importing country experience an increase in well-being as there is decreased competition, which should result in higher prices, profits, and employment.
 VERs are also noted for having a less-damaging effect on the political relations between countries and they are also relatively easy to remove.

 Such benefits to producers and the labor market, however, come with some notable trade-offs.
 VERs reduce national welfare by creating negative trade effects, negative consumption distortions, and negative production distortions.(This could again be illustrated by the 1981 US Automobile VER.)

 1950s-1960s VERs on textiles in America and Europe

 In the 1950s and the 1960s American manufacturers of textiles faced increasing competition from Southeast Asian countries.
 Therefore, the US government requested VERs be established by many of these Asian countries and was successful in doing so.
+During the Eisenhower administration, the United States government negotiated a voluntary export restraint with Japanese textile manufacturers to limit the amount of imports of Japanese produced cotton products, including velveteen, cotton fabrics, and blouses which had reached an all-time high in exports in 1955.
+The agreement did not satisfy American textile manufacturers, leading various states to enact discriminatory labeling on imported Japanese textiles.
+A new bilateral VER agreement was negotiated and announced in January 1957 that capped textile imports from Japan at 235 million square yards, which was equivalent to roughly 1.5% of American textile industry output at the time.
+The VER resulted in a decline of Japanese cotton exports totaling $84 million in 1956 and $69 million in 1961.
+American textile manufacturers continued to lobby for additional VERs and import quotas against unrestrained low-wage competitors from Hong Kong and India that had filled the gap in the US market left by the reduced Japanese imports.
+The legacy of the bilateral voluntary export restraint and resulting losses in the US market for Japanese textile manufacturers contributed to a period of strained trade relations between Japan and the United States.

 Textile producers in Europe faced in the 1950s and the 1960s similar problems to their US counterparts, and as a result negotiated voluntary export restraints as well.
 Eventually, an agreement was reached between the exporting and importing parties within the textile industry that led to the formation of the Multi-Fiber Agreement in the 1970s.
 This agreement was essentially an arrangement of multilateral voluntary export restraints.
 It was terminated in 2005 after the expiry of a ten-year transition period since the 1994 GAT.